wuvixx/FSND/projects/02_trivia_api/starter/backend/README.md

 ### DELETE /questions/[id]
 **General:**
-* Deletes a question, returns a success value, and the id of the question deleted.<br><a/>
+* Deletes a question, returns a success value, and the id of the question deleted.<br><br>
 **Sample:** `curl -X DELETE http://127.0.0.1:5000/questions/2`
 ```
 {"question":2,"success":true}